 I wanted to share some fun blogger websites with you.
 These ladies are incredibly talented and creative.
 We have a seasonal challenge and this month was my month to host.
 I chose to challenge everyone to use Mod Podge and fabric to see what everyone came up with.
 Fun!
-You can take a look at the collage to see a hint of what everyone did.
-I encourage you to take a look at everyone’s site and take advantage of the tutorials.
+I encourage you to take a look at everyone’s site (shared below) and take advantage of the creative tutorials.

 I made interchangeable liners for my little $3.00 Target tray.
 I love the size of the tray but it always seemed boring.

 This upgrade | upcycle was so easy and it was fun to do.
 I enjoy getting messy with Mod Podge!

-The first step, is find something that you want your fabric to adhere to.
+The first step is to find something that you want your fabric to adhere to.
 I used just plain thick cardstock.
 Cut it out a little smaller than the inside of the tray.
 You want to cut it about 1/2 inch smaller so you have at least 1/4 inch clearance on all sides.

 This is my kitty Raji, who always thinks he’s helping.
 Ummm, not really but I love him anyway!

 I just received an e-mail that he’s 30 days late for his vet appointment.
 I’ve been avoiding it because he’s a little ‘fluffy’ and proper diet for a cat’s health will be discussed.
 I know how you feel, Raji.
 My doctor gives me that talk every year too!